Welcome to Wabash-Miami Area Program!

 - Mr. Jason Callahan — Wabash City Schools

 Welcome to our Cooperative!
-I am excited about starting the new school year.
-We have a fabulous staff in place and ready to support students with disabiltiies, their families, and school staff.
-As we embark on this journey together, I would like to share some of our key focuses for this school year.
+We have an incredible staff in place and ready to support students with disabilities, their families, and school staff.
+Like you, the pandemic has changed our lens of focus, with health and safety becoming our number one priority.
+As we embark on this journey together, I would like to share some of our key focuses for the 20-21 school year.

 I am blessed to be surrounded by such a great team of professionals who love working with individuals with disabilities.
 I am looking forward to hearing about and celebrating student successes this year!
-It's going to be a great year!
+Let's get started!

 Celebrate what students can do!